-If child support is being paid during COVID-19, how will the government pay me child support?
+If child support is being paid by, or withheld from the non-custodial parent to CCSD, how will the government pay me child support?

 You can elect to receive child support payments via direct deposit or automatically loaded onto a child support debit card.
 If you do not select either of these options, you will receive a paper check from CSSD for child support.